 — The Children

 Who are they and where are they?
 Your future children are very likely currently living with short-term foster carers.
 They may well have siblings that by rights they should stay with.
-If you adopt with a local authority or regional adoption agency then they will have a number of children living locally in foster care whom they seek to match with the adopters they have recruited.
+If you adopt with a local authority or regional adoption agency then they will have several children living locally in foster care whom they seek to match with the adopters they have recruited.
 The numbers, needs, ethnicities, sibling combinations and ages of this smaller group of children will fluctuate over time.
-This is not the case with Voluntary Adoption Agencies who do not have any specific children in their care but work to find adopters for children in care from all over the country for the adopters that they have recruited and will look to make the best match for the adopters and, of course, ultimately for the children.
-Many of these agencies will have a focus on finding adopters for the children who have been waiting longest for a family, for example, sibling groups, older children and children with health needs, or children of colour.
+This is not the case with Voluntary Adoption Agencies, who do not have any specific children in their care but work to find adopters for children in care from all over the country for the adopters that they recruited and will look to make the best match for the adopters and, of course, ultimately for the children.
+Many of these agencies will focus on finding adopters for the children who have been waiting longest for a family, for example, sibling groups, older children and children with health needs, or children from an ethnic minority background.